letorbi/inotifyrecursive/README.md

 this function also creates watches for all sub-directories below it.
 The descriptors of the sub-watches are not returned.

 The filter function is optional.
-If it exists it takes a directory-name and returns boolean value which describes whether the directory shall be watched (`True`) or ignored (`False`).
+It takes the name of the file or directory and the descriptor of the watcher of the parent directory.
+The filter returns a boolean value, which describes whether the directory shall be watched (`True`) or ignored (`False`).
+If no filter is set, all files and sub-directories will be watched.

 ####  `inotify.rm_watch_recursive(wd)`